Lmashni/Game-of-Life/README.md

 # Game-of-Life
 Here I explore several implementations of Conway's Game Of Life and compare their efficiency.

 I draw on ideas from graph theory and convolution theory.
 The functions are flexible enough to be imported and used for other applications.

-run the game_of_life.py for a quick animation.
+game_of_life.py:  if run as main produces an animation.

-Comiple and run game_of_life.cpp for an animation directly in you command line.
+game_of_life.cpp: run and compile for an animation directly in your command line.

-Then check out the jupyter notebook to make more sense of things.
+Check out the jupyter notebook to make more sense of things.